ChoiceCoin/Solana-Compliance/Database/Readme.md

 # Solana Compliance Database

 Directory for securities compliance database.
+The Database is structured in directories, where each directory includes a __.xls__ and a __.csv__ file for the data described.